freeCodeCamp/learn-advanced-bash-by-building-a-kitty-ipsum-translator/TUTORIAL.md

 - View a man with `man <command>`
 - Enter `man grep` in the terminal
+- Press enter until you have seen the whole manual

 ## 510. grep --color meow kitty_ipsum_1

 ### 510.1

-Use `grep` to search for the `meow` pattern in the same file, but add the `--color` flag to see if it's a little more helpful.
+That's a lot of options.
+Use `grep` to search for the `meow` pattern in the same file, but add that `--color` flag to see if it's a little more helpful.

 #### HINTS